Nutribullet - is it worth it?

 What you get with the Nutribullet

 Each Nutribullet blender has just one blending setting, a variety of different-sized blending cups, and travel lids for taking your drink on the go.
-As you go up the range you get more features:
+As you go up the range you get more features.
+Here's an overview of how the Nutribullet blenders compare:

 - Nutribullet 600 - cheapest, has smallest capacity (one-portion blending)